Quercus Modules and Pages

 i.
 Type a name for your page.

 ii.
 Use the Rich Content Editor to create content for your page, including links, files, and images.
-The Office 365 integration displays the OneDrive icon in the Rich Content Editor in Pages and allows users to create a hyperlink to OneDrive files directly in the Rich Content Editor (Links to an external site.).
+The Office 365 integration displays the OneDrive icon in the Rich Content Editor in Pages and allows users to create a hyperlink to OneDrive files directly in the Rich Content Editor.

 Rich Content Editor